DHTMLX/gantt-docs/data/api/gantt_serverlist.md

 @descr:
 - If the method is called only with the first parameter, the method will return a list with that name (if exists).
 - If the method is called with 2 parameters, dhtmlxGantt  will create a list with the specified name.
 If the list with such a name already exists, dhtmlxGantt will update data in it.
+- [Lightbox select controls](desktop/select.md) can be automatically populated using gantt.serverListIf the method is called with 2 parameters, dhtmlxGantt  will create a list with the specified name.
+If the list with such a name already exists, dhtmlxGantt will update data in it.

 That's why if there is a need to update collections, e.g. select options, it's a good idea to create them as a named list of options.